 Juhayna Food Industries

 An Egyptian Joint Stock Company

 Notes to the separate financial statements

-For the financial period ended 30 June 2024
+For the financial year ended 31 December 2024

 1- Reporting the entity

 The Company was established in 1995 according to the Investment Law No. (230) of 1989 as replaced by the investment incentives and guarantees law No. (8) of 1997 and the decree of the Minister of Economic and Foreign Trade No. 636 of 1994 approving the Company's establishment.